Davit Poghosyan: Career

-Director of the History Museum of Armenia

-Since August 2020 Davit Poghosyan organized the designed earlier installation of the new climate control systems in the all historical building of the museum in the position of the director of the History Museum of Armenia.
-He has organized unprecedented evacuation preparatory works in the museum during 2020 Azerbaijan aggression.
-The museum did not stop its activities even with closed doors to the public.
+Poghosyan is elected board member of ICOM/ICTOP (Kyoto General Conference- 2019-2022, Prague General Conference -2022-2025) and ICOM Armenia from 2014.

 The first exhibition of the History Museum of Armenia after the active phase of the pandemic and the post-war situation in Armenia was "Fragments of Identity: Costume" organized in the building of the former Ministry of Foreign Affairs, which became the basis for the continuous display of ethnographic exhibitions of the museum ("Fragments of Identity.
 Carpet" and "Fragments of Identity.
 Adornment" in 2022).
 Along with ongoing modernization process in the museum there was started openings of some galleries with temporary and permanent exhibitions.
 The large-scale "Secret of the Land.
 Artashat at the crossroads of cultures" temporary exhibition (2022) became new format for organizing similar exhibitions in 2022-2023. ("Ancient Metsamor: Armenian-Polish Discoveries", "Forgotten Kingdom: Verin Naver", "Lchashen: Submerged Treasury").

-The museum continued its international collaborations in the post-pandemic period by organizing the largest Armenian foreign exhibition with the Drents Museum in Assen, the Netherlands, where 160 remarkable exhibits were displayed during “Under the spell of Ararat.
-Treasures from Ancient Armenia” exhibition.
-The exhibition got the Museumtijdschrift Exhibition Prize 2022.
-The prize is awarded annually to the best exhibition of the cultural year in Netherlands.